fmk1994/restaurant/README.md

 ***
 The app is still under development.
-All changes are added to project repository.
+All changes are being added to project repository.
 The main current goal is to expand app with TypeScript.

 ---